15:17:00

 In the mid nineties he began focusing on developing his musical career.
 Opening a record store called Vinyl Underground he started organising house parties in the area.
 While doing this he met de Leon with whom he teamed up to work on his first productions.

-In 1994 he produced Alice in Fashionland under the name "Chakomo" co-produced with Oliver Rockstedt and in 1997 he released the very successful single DJ JAMX pres.
-Liberty The Last Autumn, before his decision to team up with Dominik and form DuMonde.
+In 1994 he produced Alice in Fashionland / Last Autumn, under the name "Chakomo" co-produced with Oliver Rockstedt, before his decision to team up with Dominik and form DuMonde.

 At the end of 1997 they had formed DuMonde and released the Trance single Tomorrow which gained widespread support from both DJs and radio stations alike .
 DuMonde came to the attention of German Trance legend Talla 2XLC which lead to them remixing Push’s Universal Nation and Love’s Coming Down.
 Founding the Chaos label to release JamX’s Das Licht, Keep it that way and De Leon’s – Hold it & Fate the JamX and De Leon partnership was producing tracks instantly sought after on the club scene.